The most common mistake in direct sales recruiting isn't poor technique. It isn't lack of product knowledge. It isn't even fear of rejection.

 The Bottom Line

 Trust is the foundation of every successful direct sales business.
 Without it, you're just another person pitching strangers.
-With it, you have a network of people who want to work with you, buy from you, and recommend you to others.
+With it, you have a network of people who want to work with you.

 Building trust takes time.
 It requires genuine interest in others.
 It means giving before asking.
 It demands patience when you'd rather just pitch.